-With close to 35,000 employees across more than 180 GP facilities, we're committed to investing in the growth of local talent in our communities.
+With more than 30,000 employees across more than 180 GP facilities, we're committed to investing in the growth of local talent in our communities.
 One way we do that is by offering resources to enhance current and future employees' education and skills – no matter where they are in their career journey.

 Powering Up A Career